 History in a Nutshell

-On the island that later became Cuba lived indigenous Arawak until Christopher Columbus and his troops got their on his first voyage in 1492.
-From the 16th century, Spanish ruled the island, and consequently, within a few decades, they practically exterminated the indigenous population with their violence and diseases.
+On the island that later became Cuba lived indigenous Arawak until Christopher Columbus and his troops got there on his first voyage in 1492.
+From the 16th century, the Spanish ruled the island, and consequently, within a few decades, they practically exterminated the indigenous population with their violence and diseases.
 To carry out the very labor-intensive sugar cane and tobacco cultivation, the Spanish planters, obviously, imported tens of thousands of African slaves in the 17th and 18th centuries.

 A struggle for independence began in 1868 and continued intermittently.
 Cuba’s national hero José Martí had fought with a very small army against more than 200,000 Spaniards since 1895.
 In 1898, the Spanish finally withdrew by signing the Treaty of Paris.
 This ended the Spanish-American war – over territories that shouldn’t be under either party’s rule in the first place.
-Nevertheless, it recognized continuing USA military occupation.
+Nevertheless, it recognized continuing US military occupation.